CGRL/UnixWorkshop/README.md

 abc...xyz
 ```

-The basic for only replaces the first instance of a match with `pattern`, but using `${variable//pattern/new_string}` replaces all instances of a match.
+The basic form only replaces the first instance of a match with `pattern`, but using `${variable//pattern/new_string}` replaces all instances of a match.

 ```
 $ game="duck duck goose"